Development Steps at Each Level

 - Functional tests covering the main features of the service.
 The main features typically interact with almost all important external integration points, so these tests confirm product functionality.

-- Smoke tests (lifecycle tests) for service instances that create and bind a service instance, call it from a test application, check the logs it generates, and delete it.
-See Smoke Tests below for a typical end-to-end test sequence.
+- Smoke tests (lifecycle tests) for service instances that create and bind a service instance, call it from a test app, check the logs it generates, and delete it.
+For a typical end-to-end test sequence, see Smoke Tests below.

 System tests of tile operation within Ops Manager.